FlorianRappl/picard-sspa-module-federation-tractor-v2/README.md

 ### Performance

-Several performance optimizations could still be applied, however, in the out-of-the-box state with three micro frontends and multiple components / pages included we'll end up with a lighthouse score of 91/100, which is okay-ish.
+Several performance optimizations could still be applied, however, in the out-of-the-box state with three micro frontends and multiple components / pages included we'll end up with a lighthouse score of 94/100, which is alright.

 ![Lighthouse Score](./lighthouse.png)

 As a comparison a most lightweight SSR-only solution using the same codebase would be around 99/100.
-Another SPA sample that uses [Picard.js](https://picard.js.org/) with Native Federation ended up at 88/100.
+Another SPA sample that also uses [Picard.js](https://picard.js.org/) with Native Federation ended up at 88/100.
+Thus, Module Federation actually performs slightly better than Native Federation - which is mainly due to the shim overhead (the shim is required to establish dynamic import maps, which is a feature that may or may not come in the future).

 Using a full framework like [Piral](https://www.piral.io) (which also includes a much cleaner codebase and a more powerful routing engine) ends up at 100/100, as did exclusive Module Federation.

-As a result, the observed performance penalty of using single-spa on top of Module Federation is significant (a drop of 9 lighthouse points).
-It should be discussed, if removing the need for a framework-converter library is something viable.
+Therefore, the use of Picard (at this early point in time) puts a slight performance penalty on the page.

+As a comparison, the performance penalty of single-spa alone (i.e., not wrapped in the more efficient Picard.js) would be higher, losing another 3 lighthouse points in combination with Module Federation (or 5 in combination with SystemJS).

 ## How to run locally